Workplace Harassment Quiz Answers: Check Your Knowledge

 Answer: c) Race and gender

-5. True or False: Harassment prevention training is a one-time requirement for employees.
+5. Harassment prevention training is a one-time requirement for employees.
+True or False.

 Answer: False.
 Harassment prevention training should be provided regularly to employees.